ofpinewood/pineblog/README.md

 ### Configuration
 A few properties need to be configured before you can run your web application with PineBlog.

-**Title** the title of your blog/website.
+**Title:** the title of your blog/website.
-**CoverUrl** the URL for the cover image of your blog, this can be a relative or absolute URL.
+**CoverUrl:** the URL for the cover image of your blog, this can be a relative or absolute URL.
-**ConnectionStringName** this is the name to the connection string used in your application.
+**ConnectionStringName:** this is the name to the connection string used in your application.
-**CreateAndSeedDatabases** to automatically create and seed the tables for the blog set this property to `true`, if you want to create and seed your database in any other way set this property to `false`.
+**CreateAndSeedDatabases:** to automatically create and seed the tables for the blog set this property to `true`, if you want to create and seed your database in any other way set this property to `false`.
-**AzureStorageConnectionString** your Azure Blog Storage connection string.
+**AzureStorageConnectionString:** your Azure Blog Storage connection string.
-**AzureStorageBlobContainerName** the name of the blob container to use for file storage.
+**AzureStorageBlobContainerName:** the name of the blob container to use for file storage.
-**FileBaseUrl** The base URL for the files, this should be the URL for your Azure Blob Storage, e.g. `https://<storage-account>.blob.core.windows.net`.
+**FileBaseUrl:** the base URL for the files, this should be the URL for your Azure Blob Storage, e.g. `https://<storage-account>.blob.core.windows.net`.

 The rest of the properties are optional and will be set with default values if you don't specify them.